Oleg Bezuglov: Class&Jazz Duo

 In 2005 together with the pianist Natalia Bezuglova he formed the Instrumental Duo Class&Jazz.
 The ensemble repertoire combines classical music pieces with jazz masterpieces.
 The group became a winner of several International Competitions in classical music including the First Prize at the 1st Dmitri Shostakovitch International Competition of Chamber Ensembles and Piano Duos (Moscow, Russia 2008); and the Third Prize and Bronze Medal at the 7th International Chamber Music Ensemble Competition in New England (Boston, MA 2016).
-Class&Jazz has performed at manymusic festivals worldwide, including 16th International Brahms Festival in Pörtschach am Wörthersee (Austria, 2009), 3rd Festival of Contemporary Music "Rostov Premieres" (Russia, 2006), Moscow musical festival of forum "Klassika" (Russia, 2009), and 4th International Festival "Odessa Dialogues" (Ukraine, 2009).
+Class&Jazz has performed at manymusic festivals worldwide, including 16th International Brahms Festival in Pörtschach am Wörthersee (Austria, 2009), 3rd Festival of Contemporary Music "Rostov Premieres" (Russia, 2006), Moscow musical festival of forum "Klassika" (Russia, 2009), and 4th International Festival "Odesa Dialogues" (Ukraine, 2009).
 In 2009 the duo started the chamber music festival "Christmas Premieres" in their native city of Rostov-on-Don, Russia.
 They were the authors and performers of the original concert project Music and War, which premiered in Russia in 2009.
 Class&Jazz Duo produced two CD-albums.
 Their recording of Shostakovich and Beethoven violin and piano sonatas, published in September 2013, was critically acclaimed by Phoenix Classical for “excellent performance – very expressive and emotive – precise intonation and technique – great balance with the piano – deeply poetic playing”.